Menopause occurs in women when they are 45-55 years old, with 51 years being the average age in the United States.

 Is it Possible to Get Pregnant Around Menopause (Perimenopause)?

 Before talking about pregnancy in menopause, let us analyze if a woman can get pregnant in menopause or not.
-In most women, the estrogen levels will reduce as they step into their 40s.
+In most women, the estrogen levels will reduce as they enter their 40s.

 Here is a statistical representation that shows how a woman’s ability to conceive naturally decreases with age.